srighanesh-sriv/srighanesh-sriv/README.md

 I'm a data-driven engineer from Chennai building systems where **mathematical rigour, domain knowledge, and real-world constraints** meet — not where they trade off against each other.

-B.Tech in **Electrical & Computer Engineering** (SRM IST, **9.35 GPA**).
+B.Tech in **Electrical & Computer Engineering** (SRM IST).
 Currently a **Market Analyst at Siemens**, building automation pipelines and predictive models for railway electrification markets.
 My work spans clinical ML, transit data engineering, and computer vision.

 I developed a strong interest and foundation in modelling, data-driven systems, and statistical reasoning, shaping my approach to prediction, inference, and intelligent decision-making.